 How to report Medicare fraud

-The process for reporting a Medicare scam or subsequent case of identity theft is fairly straightforward.
+The process for reporting a Medicare scam or subsequent case of medical identity theft is fairly straightforward.
 Here’s a step-by-step guide to help you take action if you’re targeted:

 Step 1: Gather evidence

-- Log into your secure Medicare account at Medicare.gov to investigate how your insurance benefits were used and where.
+- Log in to your secure Medicare account at Medicare.gov to investigate how your insurance benefits were used and where.

 - Take screenshots or save copies of suspected fraudulent communications, including emails, texts, documents, and calls.